transpocamp/transportationcamp.org/events/dc-2017/index.markdown

 ### Related Events

-New this year at TRB is the [Innovation Caucus](http://onlinepubs.trb.org/onlinepubs/idea/TRBInnovationCaucus2017.pdf) event on Sunday, January 8, from 5:30pm to 6:30pm.
+New this year at TRB is the [Innovation Caucus](http://onlinepubs.trb.org/onlinepubs/idea/TRBInnovationCaucus2017.pdf) on Sunday, January 8, from 5:30pm to 6:30pm.
-If you aren't registered for TRB, they are introducing a one-day pass to the TRB Exhibit Hall from 4:00pm to 7:00pm, for $50, which includes the Innovation Caucus.
+You must [register for TRB](http://www.trb.org/AnnualMeeting/Registration.aspx) to attend the Innovation Caucus.
+The cheapest option is the $50 one-day Exhibits Only pass.

 On Tuesday evening, January 10th, you can join the Transportation Techies meetup group for [Bike Hack Night VII](https://www.meetup.com/Transportation-Techies/events/235892038/),